The Great Barrier Reef has long been an area of strong interest for scientists around the world.

-The first formal investigations began in the late nineteenth century.
-Now, the Great Barrier Reef is probably the best-studied tropical marine ecosystem in the world.
+Now, the Reef is an international hub for tropical marine ecosystem research, and probably the best-studied tropical marine ecosystem in the world.

-If you're heading out on the water, don't forget your free Zoning Map so you know where you can go and what you can do.
+If you're heading out on the water, download and use the free zoning app so you know where you can go and what you can do.

-We're delighted to celebrate the 30th anniversary of the Great Barrier Reef Marine Park's World Heritage listing.
+We're delighted to celebrate the 40 years of the managing the Great Barrier Reef.

-Visit our Great Barrier Reef and discover its amazing plants, animals and habitats.
-There are a range of tourism experiences on offer.
+Visit our Great Barrier Reef and discover its amazing animals, plants, and habitats.

 Everyone has a role to play in protecting our Great Barrier Reef.
-Find out what you can do to help protect this Great Australian icon.
+Find out what you can do to help protect this great Australian icon.

-If you see sick, dead or stranded marine animals please call RSPCA QLD 1300 ANIMAL
+If you see sick, dead or stranded marine animals please call RSPCA QLD 1300 ANIMAL (1300 264 625)

 A Vulnerability Assessment: of the issues that could have far-reaching consequences for the Great Barrier Reef.